candisc performs a generalized canonical discriminant analysis for

 multivariate tests (Wilks' Lambda, Hotelling-Lawley trace, Pillai trace,

 Roy's maximum root test).
-For any given term in the mlm
+For any given term in the mlm, the

 generalized canonical discriminant analysis amounts to a standard